english-blog/english-blog.github.io/_posts/2011-11-02-wired-for-thought-how-the-brain-is-shaping-the-future-of-the-internet-jeffrey-stibel-book-review.md

 [habbo]: http://www.habbo.com/
 [secondlife]: http://secondlife.com/

-When I first started reading this book, I thought Stibel is going to present the SEO concepts in Brain flavour.
+When I first started reading this book, I thought Stibel is going to present the SEO concepts in Brain flavor.
 But, I was wrong.
 I have a completely new perspective of the Internet.
 With this information and perspective, we can fine-tune our websites for long time survival in the Web.
 Many of these things are already happening.
 Let's jump in and have fun.
 Thanks to Stibel for a wonderful book.

 [Wired For Thought: How The Brain Is Shaping The Future Of The Internet (Click to buy from Amazon)](http://www.amazon.com/gp/product/1422146642/ref=as_li_tf_tl?ie=UTF8&amp;tag=booiverea-20&amp;linkCode=as2&amp;camp=217145&amp;creative=399369&amp;creativeASIN=1422146642)